Insights & Resources

 If you're storing a vehicle for the winter or heading south as a snowbird, you don't have to keep paying full premiums — but cancelling your policy outright is one of the most expensive mistakes you can make.
 Here's how Ontario's coverage suspension endorsement works and what it means for your wallet.

-Distracted Driving in Ontario: Penalties, Insurance Impact, and What Actually Counts
+Distracted Driving in Ontario: Penalties and Insurance Impact

 A single distracted driving conviction in Ontario can increase your auto insurance premium by 25% or more for three years.
 Here's what the law actually says, what counts as distracted driving, and how to protect your record.